 At Fern Creek Dentistry, our goal is to prevent dental problems before they occur.
-Unfortunately, this is not always possible due to poor oral hygiene, genetics, infrequent checkups, and other risk factors.
+Unfortunately, this is not always possible due to poor oral hygiene, genetics, infrequent dental exams, and other risk factors.
 This is why we also specialize in restorative dentistry.
 Our restorative services are designed to improve the function and aesthetics of your smile, as well as your overall oral health.

 CEREC® Same-Day Crowns